 The pneumatic vacuum elevator, or PVE, is the newest innovation in elevator design.
 PVEs are revolutionary because they don’t require cables, chains, pistons, or counterweights, but instead use the hoistway itself as part of the lifting system.

 Composed of a tube-shaped cab in a tube-shaped hoistway, the pneumatic vacuum elevator uses parts that fit perfectly together.
 This is necessary to maintain precise atmospheric pressures above and below the cab.
 The lifting action occurs when pressure is reduced above the cab, causing it to rise to fill the void.

 To descend, a control valve slowly releases pressure, creating a cushion of air beneath the cab.
 This makes for an energy-conscious elevator since energy is needed almost exclusively to lift the cab and not to lower it.

 Winding drum and counterweight home elevators use the age-old design based on a revolving winch and counterweight.
 The electric motor winds the cable through the drum, alternately raising and lowering the cab and counterweight.
 Many homeowners install this type of elevator for two reasons:

 First, the drum and motor can be housed at the top or bottom of the hoistway, meaning a machine closet isn’t necessary and the elevator’s footprint is relatively small.

 Second, these elevators are cheaper than their roped hydraulic and pneumatic vacuum counterparts.
 For the lower price, however, you get a rougher and noisier ride.
 Another downside is that the elevator’s exact stopping point can sometimes vary depending on the elevator’s load, creating uneven exit situations.

-Traction Drive Elevator Systems are seen in the residential space on rare occasion.
-They are much more typically seen in commercial elevator systems.
+Traction drive elevator systems are seen in the residential space on rare occasion.
+They’re much more typical in commercial elevator systems.